Aortic Stenosis

 Congenital stenosis leads to fusion of the valve, leaving only a small opening, creates extra work for the heart and results in LV hypertrophy and a murmur.

-Aortic stenosis leads to gradual outflow obstruction, resulting in left ventricular hypertrophy.
+stenosis leads to gradual outflow obstruction, resulting in left ventricular hypertrophy, as well as potential cardiomyopathy and heart failure.

 Calcium heaps up within the aortic cusps, protruding into the surfaces and preventing opening.